Open Photography Forums

 Alain Briot

-Originally Posted by Erik DeBill
+Erik DeBill said:

 I've rarely known someone who mainly takes snapshots to go out of their way to learn more about making better pictures.
 I've never known one to make a long term project of it, which is one of the things I find indicative when deciding if the label "photographer" applies.